Kim Leadbeater

-Kim Michele Leadbeater MBE (/ˈlɛdbiːtə(r)/; born 1 May 1976) is a British Labour Party politician who has served as Member of Parliament (MP) for Batley and Spen since 2021.
+Kim Michele Leadbeater MBE (/ˈlɛdbiːtə(r)/; born 1 May 1976) is a British Labour Party politician who has been the Member of Parliament (MP) for Spen Valley, formerly Batley and Spen, since 2021.

-Early life and education
+Early life and career

-Leadbeater was born in 1976 in Dewsbury, West Yorkshire, England, to parents Jean and Gordon.
-She is the younger sister of former MP Jo Cox (1974–2016).
-Kim attended Heckmondwike Grammar School, and says that she has lived in "every little bit of" the local area.
-Leadbeater went on to graduate with a Bachelor of Science (BSc) degree in health-related exercise and fitness from Leeds Beckett University in 2005 and a Postgraduate Certificate in Education (PGCE) from the University of Huddersfield in 2008.
+Kim Leadbeater was born on 1 May 1976 in Dewsbury, to parents Jean and Gordon Leadbeater.
+She is the younger sister of the late Jo Cox MP (1974–2016).
+Leadbeater attended Heckmondwike Grammar School, and says that she has lived in "every little bit of" the local area.
+She went on to graduate with a Bachelor of Science (BSc) degree in health-related exercise and fitness from Leeds Beckett University in 2005 and a Postgraduate Certificate in Education (PGCE) from the University of Huddersfield in 2008.

-Career

 Before moving into politics, Leadbeater was a lecturer in physical health at Bradford College, and has worked as a personal trainer.

-Political career
+Parliamentary career

 On 23 May 2021, Leadbeater was selected as the Labour Party candidate for the Batley and Spen by-election.
-Her older sister, Jo Cox, had served as the constituency's MP from May 2015 until her murder in June 2016; Leadbeater contributed to the 2017 book Jo Cox: More in Common.
-Upon her selection, Leadbeater declared that she was "the candidate the Tories fear."
+Upon her selection, Leadbeater declared that she was "the candidate the Tories fear".
 Her selection proved controversial, as Leadbeater had been selected despite only joining the party in recent weeks; the rule requiring that candidates should be a member of the party for a year before being nominated was waived.
-She had previously been a member of the Labour Party but let this lapse following the murder of her sister.
-She was elected as a Member of Parliament (MP) for Batley and Spen on 1 July 2021, with a 323-vote majority.
+She had previously been a member of the Labour Party but let this lapse following the murder of her sister when she helped found the Jo Cox Foundation on a non-party basis.

+At the by-election, Leadbeater was elected to Parliament as MP for Batley and Spen with 35.3% of the vote and a majority of 323.
 Leadbeater made her maiden speech on 9 September 2021 during a debate on her sister's legacy.

-In her first six months in parliament, her two longest speeches were tributes to her sister and to David Amess, another MP who had been murdered.
-She argued that MPs' safety was not being taken seriously enough, and she called for anonymity on social media to become an exception to combat a culture of abuse.
+In her first six months in parliament, her two longest speeches were tributes to her sister and to David Amess, another MP who was murdered in October 2021.
+She argued that the safety of MPs was not being taken seriously enough, and she called for anonymity on social media to become an exception to combat a culture of abuse.